 All kinds of shoes!
 Dress shoes, sports shoes, casual, winter boots, designer shoes - with accessories, if you wish!
 In fact you have a far greater selection online than you could ever have in any one store in your local area.
 The sites usually advise how to measure for their sizing rules, and generally pledge to allow returns if you are not happy with your purchase.
-Check my All KInds of Shoes page.
-I have more on shoes coming.
+Check my All Kinds of Shoes page.

 There are many to choose from!
 Do a google search and you will be busy for a long time checking them out.
 You'll find my online shopping guide here for prescription eyeglasses online.
 If you want to see how I appoached my own search in 2011, you can read my my eyeglasses shopping saga.
 Furthermore, I provide a summary of my optical site reviews (Remember, that's my own impressions and opinions).